sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 Like properties, a smart contract can also have two kinds of methods:

 1. Methods without `@method` decorator.
-These methods are just like normal typescript class methods with no special restraints.
+These methods are just like normal TypeScript class methods with no special restraints.

 2. Methods with `@method` decorator.
 These methods can only call **methods also decorated by `@method` or [functions](#Functions) specified below**.
 Similarly, **only the properties decorated by `@prop` can be accessed**.